vacp2p/rfc/specs/waku/v2/waku-store.md

 RPC call to query historical messages.

-The `uuid` field MUST indicate current request UUID, it is used to identify the corresponding response.

 The `topics` field MUST indicate the list of topics to query.

 ##### HistoryResponse

 RPC call to respond to a HistoryQuery call.

-The `uuid` field MUST indicate which query is being responded to.

 The `messages` field MUST contain the messages found, these are [`WakuMessage`] types as defined in the corresponding [specification](./waku-message.md).